cloudflare/cloudflare-docs/content/constellation/platform/data-model.md

 ## Projects

-The Project has a name, a machine-learning runtime, and an Id.
+The project has a name, a machine-learning runtime, and an ID.

 The runtime has to be one of our supported engines.
 Refer to [Constellation Runtimes](/constellation/platform/runtimes/) for the complete list.
 The ID is what binds the project to the Worker.